MTMTransformer/MTMTransformer/README.md

 ### Usage

 This project was adapted from Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and as such works in a similar fashion.
-However, the code was adapted using a laptop, thus, it was not written for, has not been tested on and **will not work on a GPU**.
-To get it to work on a GPU, start with the FAISS section of the model (model.py line 280).
+However, the code was adapted without a GPU, thus, it was not written for, has not been tested on and **will not work on a GPU**.
+To get it to work on a GPU, start with the FAISS section of the model (model.py line 280 and line).

 Three templates have been included in this repository.
 One which demonstrates directing sentiment, one that demonstrates recall and one which produces text from the unadulterated version of GPT-2.
 To explore changing the various parameters of the methods or the change persistent memory edit/create new templates from the templates in the config directory.